 Description of any treatments applied eg heat treatment to remove viruses

-Any tissue culture or minitubers not produced in a approved tissue culture laboratory or minituber production facility should not be eligible for inclusion in the certification Scheme operated by the CA.
+Only micro propagation material which complies with the conditions detailed in this guide should be eligible for inclusion in the certification Scheme operated by the CA.

-No other plants or plant species may be produced in the tissue culture laboratory or minituber production facility.Production of Minitubers (G0)
+other plant species may not be produced in the tissue culture laboratory, unless appropriate risk mitigation is in place such as isolation between production cycles..

+Official checks

+It is recommended that the CA set up a system of authorization or approval, which may include delegation of authority, of the tissue culture laboratory.
+This is in order to ensure the traceability of the material and the production of the microplantlets is in compliance with the requirements.

+The CA may conduct initial and periodical audits.

+In any cases, the CA must ensure that the initial stock used to produce minitubers as Pre-basic TC seed potatoes is free of the pests and diseases listed in 2.2.

+Production of Minitubers (G0)

-The CA should ensure that facilities used for minituber production must be free of diseases/pests specified in the respective Standard.
+The UNECE standard S-1 provides a set of conditions specified in annex I. The facilities used for minituber production must be free of diseases/pests specified in the respective Standard.
 The only material that may enter the minituber production facility are disease/pest-free potato micro propagation material.
+Produced minitubers used to enter the Scheme for seed certification shall be certified as pre-basic TC.

 Eligible plant material

-The CA should stipulate that;

-1. Only potato micro-propagative material may be planted.
+1. Only in vitro micro-propagative material may be planted to produce the minitubers (G0).

-2. All the in vitro propagating material shall have originated from an in vitro facility approved by the CA.
+2. All the in vitro propagating material shall have originated from an in vitro facility which respects the conditions detailed in point 2.

-3. No other plants or plant species may be produced in the facility.

 The location of the minituber facility

-The CA should assess the location of the minituber facility in relation to plant pest and disease concerns.
-Considerations should include:
+The location of the minituber facility should be assessed in relation to plant pest and disease concerns.

+Measures should be implemented to ensure the minituber facility has adequate physical and operational safeguards in place to prevent introduction of specified diseases/pests.

+Considerations on a location may also include:

 The placement of the facility in a disease/pest-free area, or an area that is free or sufficiently isolated from sources of specified diseases/pests.